canwhite/wkagent-pure/README.md

 **Q: What to do if JSON parsing fails?**
 A: Use the `JSONParser.safeParse()` method, which tries multiple repair strategies

+**Q: How to enable debug mode?**
+A: Set `isDebug: true` in the configuration to enable detailed logging throughout the execution process

+**Q: What's the difference between concurrent and serial execution?**
+A: Concurrent execution runs sub-agents in parallel for better performance, while serial execution processes them sequentially for better control and debugging

 ## 📄 License